Darshay45/F1-Telemetry-Analysis/README.md

-# F1-Telemetry-Analysis
+## 🏎️ F1 Telemetry Analysis Dashboard

-Interactive Formula 1 telemetry analysis dashboard built with Python and Streamlit to compare driver performance using real race data.
+An interactive data-driven dashboard that analyzes Formula 1 telemetry to compare driver performance using real-world race data.

+The application enables users to visualize speed, throttle, and braking behavior across a lap, compare multiple drivers, and explore track layouts with performance insights.
+Built using Python, FastF1, and Streamlit, this project simulates real-world race engineering analysis tools used in motorsport.